scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

     verification_time: int) -> Set[RootCert]:
         """
         Args:
-            trcs: The dictionary mapping (serial number, base number) \
+            trcs: The dictionary mapping (serial number, \
-            to the TRC for a given ISD.
+            base number) to the TRC for a given ISD.
             verification_time: The time of verification.

         Returns:
-            The set of CP Root certificates that act as trust anchors.
+            The set of CP Root certificates acting as trust anchors.
         """
-        # Find highest base number that has a TRC with validity period
+        # Find highest base number that has a TRC with validity
-        # starting before verification time.
+        # period starting before verification time.
         base_nr = 1
         for trc in trcs.values()
             if trc.id.base_nr > base_nr and trc.validity.not_before \